colinvella/custom-event-catcher/README.md

 - No network requests are made on your behalf
 - No analytics, tracking, or fingerprinting
 - No storage of event data beyond the in-memory buffer
-- No data persists after closing the browser (except capture toggle state preference)
+- No data persists after closing the browser (except capture toggle state and per-tab preferences)

 **Permissions explanation:**
 - `activeTab` / `tabs`: Scope events per tab and show per-tab badge count
 - `clipboardWrite`: Only used when you click the Copy button to place a dispatch snippet on your clipboard
-- `storage`: Only stores the capture toggle state (enabled/disabled) as a user preference
+- `storage`: Only stores capture toggle state, per-tab preserve log settings, and per-tab filter preferences
 - `<all_urls>`: Required to inject the event capturing script into all pages you visit

 If you fork and add remote logging or persistence, update this section and provide a privacy policy URL in the Chrome Web Store listing.